zzmic/punched-card-reader/README.md

 2. Connect the Arduino® UNO R4 WiFi board to the local machine via a cable.
 3. Open the Arduino IDE.
 4. In the Arduino IDE, navigate to `Tools` > `Board` > `Board Manager...`, search for `Arduino UNO R4 WiFi`, and install the board core.
-5. Nevigate to `File` > `Open...`, and open the `arduino/punchedCardReader/punchedCardReader.ino` file from the cloned repository.
+5. Navigate to `File` > `Open...`, and open the `arduino/punchedCardReader/punchedCardReader.ino` file from the cloned repository.
 6. In the Arduino IDE, navigate to `Tools` > `Port`, and select the port corresponding to the connected Arduino® UNO R4 WiFi board.
 7. Set the baud rate of the serial monitor to `115200` by navigating to `Tools` > `Serial Monitor` and selecting `115200` from the dropdown menu at the top right of the serial monitor window.
 8. Click the `Upload` button (right arrow icon) in the Arduino IDE to compile and upload the sketch to the Arduino board.